Lasya356/power-outages/README.md

 Below is the empirical distribution of the Total Variation Distance (TVD).

 <iframe
-  src="assets/MD-month-outage-rest-tvd.html"
+  src="assets/MD-outage-rest-month-tvd.html"
   width="1000"
   height="500"
   frameborder="0"
 ></iframe>

-**Conclusion**: After conducting the permutation test, the p-value obtained was 0.136, which is greater than the specified significance level of 0.05.
+**Conclusion**: After conducting the permutation test, the p-value obtained was 0.125, which is greater than the specified significance level of 0.05.
 Thus, we fail to reject the null hypothesis -- that the distribution of `month` is the same when `outage restoration` is missing and not missing -- meaning that the missingness of the `outage restoration` column is not dependent on the `month` column.

-#### Month Against Cause Category Detail
+#### Testing Outage Restoration Against Cause Category

-We tested whether the missingness in the `cause category detail` column is dependent on the `month` column.
+We tested whether the missingness in the `outage restoration` column is dependent on the `cause category` column.

-**Null Hypothesis**: The distribution of `month` is the same when `cause category detail` is missing and not missing.
+**Null Hypothesis**: The distribution of `cause category` is the same when `outage restoration` is missing and not missing.

-**Alternative Hypothesis**: The distribution of `month` is different when `cause category detail` is missing and not missing.
+**Alternative Hypothesis**: The distribution of `cause category` is different when `outage restoration` is missing and not missing.

 **Test Statistic**: We used the Total Variation Distance (TVD) as our test statistic.

-**Observed TVD**: We found an observed TVD of 0.15.
+**Observed TVD**: We found an observed TVD of 0.252.

 **Significance Level**: We chose to set the significance level at 0.05.

-**Resulting P-Value**: After performing 10,000 permutations, we got a p-value of 0.0.
+**Resulting P-Value**: After performing 10,000 permutations, we got a p-value of 0.0012.

 **Visualizations**:

-Below is a horizontal bar chart depicting the distribution of the `month` column when `cause category detail` is missing and when it is not missing.
+Below is a horizontal bar chart depicting the distribution of the `cause category` column when `outage restoration` is missing and when it is not missing.

 <iframe
-  src="assets/MD-month-ccd.html"
+  src="assets/MD-outage-rest-cc.html"
   width="1000"
   height="550"
   frameborder="0"